Emil Cioran: Berlin and Romania

-Although Cioran was never a member of the group, it was during this time in Romania that he began taking an interest in the ideas put forth by the Iron Guard—a far right organization whose nationalist ideology he supported until the early years of World War II, despite allegedly disapproving of their violent methods.
+Although Cioran was never a member of the group, it was during this time in Romania that he began taking an interest in the ideas put forth by the Iron Guard—a far-right organization whose nationalist ideology he supported until the early years of World War II, despite allegedly disapproving of their violent methods.
 Cioran would later denounce fascism, describing it in 1970 as "the worst folly of my youth.
 If I am cured of one sickness, it is surely that one."

 Cioran revised The Transfiguration of Romania heavily in its second edition released in the 1990s, eliminating numerous passages he considered extremist or "pretentious and stupid".
-In its original form, the book expressed sympathy for totalitarianism, a view which was also present in various articles Cioran wrote at the time, and which aimed to establish "urbanization and industrialization" as "the two obsessions of a rising people".
+In its original form, the book expressed sympathy for totalitarianism, a view that was also present in various articles Cioran wrote at the time, and that aimed to establish "urbanization and industrialization" as "the two obsessions of a rising people".

 His early call for modernization was, however, hard to reconcile with the traditionalism of the Iron Guard.
 In 1934, he wrote, "I find that in Romania the sole fertile, creative, and invigorating nationalism can only be one which does not just dismiss tradition, but also denies and defeats it".
 Disapproval of what he viewed as specifically Romanian traits had been present in his works ("In any maxim, in any proverb, in any reflection, our people expresses the same shyness in front of life, the same hesitation and resignation... [...]
 Everyday Romanian [truisms] are dumbfounding."), which led to criticism from the far-right Gândirea (its editor, Nichifor Crainic, had called The Transfiguration of Romania "a bloody, merciless, massacre of today's Romania, without even [the fear] of matricide and sacrilege"), as well as from various Iron Guard papers.

 France

 After returning from Berlin in 1936, Cioran taught philosophy at the Andrei Șaguna High School in Brașov for a year.
+His classes were marked by confusion and he quit in a year.

-In 1937, he left for Paris with a scholarship from the French Institute branch in Bucharest, which was then prolonged until 1944.
+In 1937, he first applied for a fellowship at the Spanish Embassy in Bucharest but then the Spanish Civil War started.
+Then he left for Paris with a scholarship from the French Institute branch in Bucharest, which was then prolonged until 1944.
+He was supposedly working towards a doctoral thesis in the Sorbonne University, but he had no intention to actually work towards it, as the identity of being a student gave him access to cheap meals at the university cafeteria.
+This he continued until 1951 when a law passed that forbade enrollment of students older than 27.

 After a short stay in his home country (November 1940 – February 1941), Cioran never returned again.
 This last period in Romania was the one in which he exhibited a closer relationship with the Iron Guard, which by then had taken power (see National Legionary State).
 On 28 November, for the state-owned Romanian Radio, Cioran recorded a speech centered on the portrait of Corneliu Zelea Codreanu, former leader of the movement, praising him and the Guard for, among other things, "having given Romanians a purpose".